 22. Based upon the determination of the City Manager or the Manager's designee, the applicant shall construct or cause to be constructed, or contribute a proportionate share of the costs, for all necessary off-site improvements identified by the transportation analysis commissioned to address CDC 85.170(B)(2) that are required to mitigate impacts from the proposed subdivision.
 The proportionate share of the costs shall be determined by the City Manager or Manager's designee, who shall assume that the proposed subdivision provides improvements in rough proportion to identified impacts of the subdivision.
-Off-site transportation improvements will include bicycle and pedestrian improvements as identified in the adopted City of West Linn TSP.
+Off-site transportation improvements as identified in the adopted City of West Linn TSP.